Sodium hexafluoroaluminate: Production

 The mineral form of sodium hexafluoroaluminate, which is called cryolite, was mined at Ivigtût on the west coast of Greenland until the deposit was depleted in 1987.

 Use

 The dominant application of synthetic cryolite is as a solvent (or flux) for electrolysis of aluminium oxides such as bauxite.
 The conversion of aluminium oxides into metallic aluminium requires that the metal ions be dissolved so that they can accept the electrons provided in the electrolysis cell.
 A mixture of cryolite and some aluminium trifluoride is used as that solvent.
 Unlike typical solutions, this one requires temperatures approaching 1000 °C to melt.

 Other uses include a whitener for enamels and an opacifier for glass.

 Structure

 It adopts a perovskite-like structure.
-The AlF6(3-) centers are nearly idealized octahedra.
+The AlF_{6}(3-) centers are nearly idealized octahedra.
 Na^{+} occupy both six- and distorted 8-coordinate sites.

 Safety

 The is 600 mg/kg for the comparable compound aluminium trifluoride.
 Cryolite is poorly soluble in water.